An Artist & Craftsman

 While I to refer to myself as a gunmaker, gun stocker, or gunsmith; I have interests in all sorts of arts and crafts including sewing, leather work, fraktur (18th and 19th century German American calligraphy & folk art), period cabinet making and joinery, wood turning, and photography.
 I even recently started making jewelry.
 That is why it is a little awkward to just refer to myself as a gunmaker.

-At Home in Any Century
+A Gunmaker at Home in Any Century

 As much as I consider myself an artist and craftsman, I made my living mostly in information technologies for over 20 years.
 I am now retired due to my health, but I still keep my hand in cutting edge technology with my photography work, maintaining this web site, and working with the audio/visual ministry at my church.
 Very early, however, I fell in love with antique firearms, particularly the American longrifle.
 I was captivated by the artistry and craftsmanship of these guns.
 The variety of skills required to create one appealed to me as well as its integral part in the history of our nation.
 I was also, and still am, fascinated with the flintlock as an ignition mechanism.
 Consequently, I have spent a good bit of my spare time , what little there was of it, learning to build flintlock longrifles.
 I am still learning, and currently concentrating on the long term project of making an all handmade rifle and pistol in the 18th century manner.